aspnetzero/documents/blog-posts/en/Introducing-aspnetzero-v14.md

 # Introducing ASP.NET Zero v14

 We are excited to announce the release of ASP.NET Zero v14.
-This release includes MAUI power tools code generation, a new design for ASP.NET Zero websites, Angular server not found page and many other new features and improvements.
+This release includes .NET 9 upgrade, Angular 19 upgrade, a new design for public website template and many other new features and improvements.

+## 🌟 .NET 9 Upgrade

+ASP.NET Zero v14 takes full advantage of .NET 9, delivering improved performance, enhanced developer productivity.
+This upgrade ensures that your applications are faster, more reliable, and easier to maintain.

+Please see for what's new in .NET 9 https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview

+## 🎆 Angular 19 Upgrade

+ASP.NET Zero v14 now supports Angular 19, the latest version of the popular front-end framework.
+This upgrade brings new features, performance improvements, and bug fixes to your Angular applications, ensuring they stay up-to-date and secure.
+We will also make some great improvements to Angular in the near future.

 ## 🌙 MAUI Dark Mode